-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Hint

-If you want to be among Prowly authors, start by reading the guidelines.
+If you want to be among Prowly’s authors, start by reading the guidelines.
+You can also submit your pitch using the contact form on this page.

 Prowly has an option to pitch your title and outline before you write, which I find very handy.

-Overall they accept articles between 1,000 and 2,500 words, they ask authors to include pictures and infographics.
+Overall, they accept articles between 1,500 and 4,000 words.
+It’s also recommended to do keyword research and add it to the pitch.

-The guidelines page also outlines the topics which are in priority, the page is updated so check before you pitch.
+The guidelines page also outlines the topics which are in priority.
+The page gets updated, so check before you pitch.

 29. Postfity